akshat-kumar2109/devops-assessment-task/terraform/README.md

 ## Prerequisites

 1. Install Terraform
-2. Configure AWS CLI with credentials
+2. Configure AWS CLI with credentials - use `us-east-1` as region
-3. Configure IBM Cloud CLI with credentials
+3. Configure IBM Cloud CLI with credentials - use `us-east` as region
+4. Create an IAM role in AWS so that it can be used by terraform provider with required permissions.

 ## Usage